fsmaiorano/twitter/README.md

 # Twitter

-A Twitter Clone application with Frontend and Backend.
+A Twitter Clone application with Frontend, Backend and iOS App.
 This is a demonstration of how websockets works in a complete environment in Javascript (+ Typescript).

 ## Getting Started